John Workman (painter)

 John Workman or Warkman (died 1604) was a decorative painter working in Edinburgh.
+His brother James Workman was also a painter.

 A family of painters

 He was a son of David Workman, who was himself an Edinburgh painter and burgess of the town, and Margaret Schortess.
-There were several painters of the Workman family in Edinburgh.
+There were several painters of the Workman family in Edinburgh, including Charles, James, and John.
 John Workman provided decorative painting, gilding, and heraldic work.
 There is no record of him making portraits.

-John and other members of his family probably painted some of the Scottish Renaissance painted ceilings but documentary evidence is sparse.
-David Workman painted the "roof of the inner tolbuith of the lordis and above the chymnay thairof" in November 1581 for the town coucil for 24 merks.
+John and other members of his family probably painted some of the Scottish Renaissance painted ceilings but documentary evidence for such work is sparse.
+David Workman painted the "roof of the inner tolbuith of the lordis and above the chymnay thairof" in November 1581 for the town council for 24 merks.

 Royal entry in 1590

 Workman's brother James painted a ship, the Angel of Kirkcaldy, which was hired from David Huchesoun to join the convoy bringing Anne of Denmark and James VI back from Denmark in May 1590.
 He was paid £8 Scots.
 Painting and decorating the James Royall of Ayr for the king's outward voyage in 1589 had cost more, and an anonymous painter had received £20.
 Red and yellow, the Stewart colours, seem to have predominated.

 Workman and his brother James painted and gilded several items for the Entry and coronation of Anne of Denmark in 1590, including; heraldry for the gates of Edinburgh, imitation stone work in the pends of the gates, decorating the mercat cross, the globe, tabards for actors in the drama, some of them pupils of Edinburgh high school, a bed at the Salt Tron, and a baton and rod for Hercules.
 The accounts mention "painting the young men".
 These men escorted the queen on the royal mile in a pageant known as the "convoy of the moors".
 They wore masks and the skin of their arms and legs was painted to dress them as imagined African people.

-James Workman's paintwork within the arches or pends of the city gates was called "drawing of alschellar draughtis", the imitation of ashlar stonework.
+James Workman's paintwork within the arches or pends of the city gates in 1590 was called "drawing of alschellar draughtis", the imitation of ashlar stonework.
 William Fairlie paid James Workman to paint the six staffs used to carry the canopy above Anne of Denmark used during the Entry and Coronation.

+James Workman drew out the royal arms for embroiderers for "cloths" or wall hangings made in 1601.

+Royal Game of the Goose

+In 1602, James Workman painted a board for James VI used for playing a game called "guse" or goose.
+Known as Giuoca dell Oca in Italy, the Game of the Goose was popular in royal courts in the late 16th century.
+Players progress by the thow of dice along a course of around 63 squares painted in a spiral.